Health and Safety Policy - Development and Implementation

-- Is management solely responsible for providing a safe and healthy working environment?
+- Is management solely responsible for providing a healthy and safe working environment?

-- Is employer's concern for health and safety as great as concern for economic financial and marketing matters?
+- Is the employer's concern for health and safety as great as concern for financial and marketing matters?

 - Does it include the names of individual managers who are responsible for making the safety policy work in specific areas or departments?

-- Does it state the employers duty to give instruction and training in health and safety to all employees?
+- Does it state the employer's duty to give education and training in health and safety to all workers?